fercgomes/t2fs/README.md

    6. Return the number of bytes successfully written.

 ### 12. Opendir2:
    0. Only continues if a partition is mounted and THE Directory isn't already open.
-(Id 5: this repeats in another function)
    1. Create a (**the only**) structure for consulting THE Directory.
 Current Entry points to the first entry in THE Directory.
    2. Return Success.